michaelacook/bug-tracker/README.md

 This project is an attempt to build a minimalistic but fully functional issue tracking application for use in design, software and production development and related teams.

 ## Running Locally
 Clone the project and run `npm run dev` to start Express and the React app.
 The React app uses a proxy to run on port 5000.
+To run the API only, run `$ npm run server`.

 ## Technology
 * PostgreSQL